kbdarling/hello-world/README.md

 Creating first repository on GitHub.

 Presently, I am a copyeditor and proofreader.
 I am learning how to code with the intention of changing the trajectory of my life with regard to the work that I do and the career that I pursue.
-The is my first day using GitHub and Learn.co.
+This is my first day using GitHub and Learn.co.

 I am interested in cartography, maps, and urban planning.